Mineralpedia Details for Mimetite

 Mimetite from Dry Gill mine, Caldbeck Fells, Cumbria, England

-Burnt orange "balls" of Mimetite variety "Campylite" to 5mm.
+Burnt orange and yellow-green "balls" of Mimetite variety "Campylite" to 5mm.

 Mimetite from Rožná dep., Vysočina, Moravia, Czech Republic